devcrafting/trivia/fsharp/fsharp-refactoring.md

 * Have a look at GameRunner module : mutability of `notAWinner` and `aGame.roll` seems to do something, but what?
 Mutability again?
 Side effects?
 * Have a look at Game type : even more mutability and side effects in methods...
 * Let's cleanup a bit: create a Player record type for all these primitive obcession
-    * Record type in F#: immutable class with default constructor and member equality + type inference
+    * Record type in F#: immutable class with default constructor and member equality (i.e a Value Object) + type inference
     * /!\ ToString() to replace /!\
     * `move` function uses "copy and update record expression"
 * Live-code Name and Place property and then fast-forward other properties: `git reset --hard && git checkout -b step2 fsharp-refactoring-step2`